 You will stay at our house, which has six guest rooms with either double or twin beds.
 All rooms have en suite bathrooms.
 Lunches will be picnics.

-Transport is by Land Rover (with the airport transfer by Citroen Berlingo).
+Transport is by Land Rover and Citroen Berlingo.
 Walks are short and easy.
 We will enjoy spending time at vantage points for passing birds of prey.

 What to bring

 The weather in winter will be variable, with sunny days, but always the chance of rainy periods.
 The evenings and early mornings can be cold.

 Please let us know whether you would like to include into the itinerary visits to historic monuments such as Roman sites in Mérida and near Cáceres, the monastery of Guadalupe.

 " Thank you Martin for guiding us all so well, your knowledge of birds, their calls and locations is amazing. "